Improved bounds for coloring locally sparse hypergraphs: List-coloring high-girth hypergraphs

 concluding the proof.
 Note that in~\eqref{one_second} we used the facts that every hyperedge has at most $k$ vertices and $L_{i^*+1} \ge \Delta^{ \frac{\epsilon/3 }{ (k-1) (1 + \epsilon/2 ) } }$, and in~\eqref{two_second} we used the fact that $|D_{r}(v,c') | \le T_{i^*+1}^{r} \le \frac{1}{ 10k^2} L_{i^*+1 }^{r} $.

-As for the algorithmic claim of the lemma, since we apply the LLL in the variable setting the Moser-Tardos algorithm applies and it terminates in expected polynomial time.
-Further, if $ \Delta$ is assumed to be constant then its deterministic version also applies and terminates in polynomial time, concluding the proof of the lemma.
+Regarding the algorithmic claim, since our application of the Lov\'{a}sz Local Lemma fits the variable setting, the Moser-Tardos algorithm is applicable (specifically via Theorem~\ref{thm:randomized_mt} and Remark~\ref{llls}) and terminates in expected polynomial time.
+Furthermore, if $\Delta$ is assumed to be constant, Theorem~\ref{thm:deterministic_mt} ensures that the process can be derandomized to yield a deterministic polynomial-time algorithm.
+This is applicable because the specific structure of our bad events allows for the efficient computation of conditional probabilities.
+Additionally,~\eqref{three_second} provides the constant slack necessary to satisfy the requirements of Theorem~\ref{thm:deterministic_mt}.